Best Waterfall Hikes in the South

 Skinny Dip Falls, North Carolina

-The drive alone to Skinny Dip Falls, located along the iconic Blue Ridge Parkway, is a spectacular journey.
+No Blue Ridge Parkway road trip is complete without a stop at Skinny Dip Falls.
 To get to the trailhead, you’ll have to drive a little over an hour from Asheville, North Carolina, to the Looking Glass Rock overlook.
 Just across the parkway from the overlook is the entrance to the trail.
-After a brief hike into the forest, hikers descend towards a series of falls and swimming holes.
-Cool off with a refreshing dip in the water during summer months but visit in the winter to beat the crowds.
+After a brief hike into the forest, you’ll descend towards a series of falls and swimming holes.
 Despite this waterfall hike’s name, we kindly ask that you keep your clothes *on* during your visit to this remarkable spot.

 Spruce Flats Falls, Tennessee

-Great Smoky Mountains National Park may be one of the most popular national parks east of the Mississippi River, but this waterfall located in the Tennessee portion of the park is off the beaten path.
+Great Smoky Mountains National Park may be one of the most popular national parks in America, but this waterfall located in the Tennessee portion of the park is off the beaten path.
 That’s because the trailhead to this beautiful waterfall hike isn’t included on official park maps, but it is relatively easy to find and follow.
 The path leading to the falls is short but challenging, traversing rocks and exposed tree roots in many places.
 Test your sure-footedness in the winter months for the ultimate challenge and you’ll likely have the trail and frozen falls all to yourself!

 Jacks River Falls, Georgia